Krishyadav45/demo-repo/README.md

 # Demo

-try to wrute my repo in git
+try to write my first repo in git